ArkoseLabs/arkose-examples/react-native-example/README.md

 cd ..
 ```

+Note: This example application was built for JSDK 19 and below, we recommend using that version for running this application.

 ## Start the application

 Once setup as above you can use the following commands to run the application from the base path of the application directory.